 \textbf{Evaluation metrics.} We measured peak signal-to-noise ratio (PSNR) values~[dB] between the intensities of $f$ and $\tilde{f}$.
 The quality of the reconstructed phases was evaluated using root-mean-squared error (RMSE)~[rad] values, where the phases corresponding to zero intensities were removed from the computation.

+\textbf{Remark~2.} The errors cannot be reduced to zero due to the band-limitation of the Fresnel diffraction integral.

 \textbf{Results on Algorithm~\ref{alg:analytical}.} Figure~\ref{fig:ana} shows the PSNR and RMSE values as functions of $t_{\pi/2,\mathrm{anal}}$.
-In the noiseless scenario~(black lines), the maximum and minimum values\footnote{The errors cannot be reduced to zero due to the band-limitation of the Fresnel diffraction integral.} in \ref{fig:ana_i} and \ref{fig:ana_p}, respectively, appeared near $t_{\pi/2,\mathrm{anal}} = t_{\pi/2}$.
+In the noiseless scenario~(black lines), the maximum and minimum values in \ref{fig:ana_i} and \ref{fig:ana_p}, respectively, appeared near $t_{\pi/2,\mathrm{anal}} = t_{\pi/2}$.
 However, in the noisy counterpart~(colored lines), PSNR and RMSE values were optimized at $t_{\pi/2,\mathrm{anal}}$ that is apart from $t_{\pi/2}$.
 Moreover, even a small deviation from the optimal $t_{\pi/2,\mathrm{anal}}$ value resulted in a sharp decline in the reconstruction quality.
 These characteristics make the analytical method difficult to use for noisy real-world data as the determination of the optimal $t_{\pi/2,\mathrm{anal}}$ is non-trivial.

-\textbf{Remark~1.} For the red, green, and blue lines in Fig.~\ref{fig:ana}, PSNR values between ideal $h_0$ and $\tilde{h}_{0}$, i.e., $\tilde{h}_\mathrm{blur}/\tilde{\mathcal{E}}$, were $35.35$, $31.08$, and $26.99$~dBs, respectively.
+\textbf{Remark 3.} For the red, green, and blue lines in Fig.~\ref{fig:ana}, PSNR values between ideal $h_0$ and $\tilde{h}_{0}$, i.e., $\tilde{h}_\mathrm{blur}/\tilde{\mathcal{E}}$, were $35.35$, $31.08$, and $26.99$~dBs, respectively.

 \textbf{Results on Algorithm~\ref{alg:optimization}.} Next, we demonstrate the stability of Algorithm~\ref{alg:optimization} by changing $\lambda$.
 Figures~\ref{fig:opt_a} and \ref{fig:opt_b} summarize the results.
 When $100 \leq \lambda$, Algorithm~\ref{alg:optimization} consistently achieved nearly optimal reconstruction.
 This result indicates that, unlike Algorithm~\ref{alg:analytical}, Algorithm~\ref{alg:optimization} is largely insensitive to the choice of hyperparameter.
 Moreover, Algorithm~\ref{alg:optimization} stably presents reasonable reconstruction quality by choosing a large $\lambda$.